Opportunity (rover): Launch and landing

-Here at the rim of the Endeavour crater, the rover moved around a geographic feature named Cape York.
+At the rim of the Endeavour crater, the rover moved around a geographic feature named Cape York.
 The Mars Reconnaissance Orbiter had detected phyllosilicates there, and the rover analyzed the rocks with its instruments to check this sighting on the ground.
 This structure was analyzed in depth until summer 2013.
 In May 2013 the rover was heading south to a hill named Solander Point.

 Opportunity's total odometry by June 10, 2018 (sol 5111), was 45.16 km, while the dust factor was 10.8.
 Since January 2013, the solar array dust factor (one of the determinants of solar power production) varied from a relatively dusty 0.467 on December 5, 2013 (sol 3507), to a relatively clean 0.964 on May 13, 2014 (sol 3662).

 In December 2014, NASA reported that Opportunity was suffering from "amnesia" events in which the rover failed to write data, e.g. telemetry information, to non-volatile memory.
 The hardware failure was believed to be due to an age-related fault in one of the rover's seven memory banks.
 As a result, NASA had aimed to force the rover's software to ignore the failed memory bank; amnesia events continued to occur, however, which eventually resulted in vehicle resets.
 In light of this, on Sol 4027 (May 23, 2015), the rover was configured to operate in RAM-only mode, completely avoiding the use of non-volatile memory for storage.